Ambroxol

 Diet & Lifestyle Advise

-• Avoid dairy products such as milk as it may increase mucus production.
-Also, avoid processed or refined foods to have relief from cough.
-Instead replace baked foods, fried foods, white bread, white pasta, French fries, sugary deserts and chips with green leafy vegetables.
+- Avoid dairy products such as milk, as it may increase mucus production.
+Also, avoid processed or refined foods to relieve your cough.
+Instead, replace baked foods, fried foods, white bread, white pasta, French fries, sugary desserts and chips with green leafy vegetables.

-• Drink plenty of fluids to avoid dry throat while you have cough.
+- Drink plenty of fluids to avoid a dry throat while coughing.

-• Avoid citrus fruits as it may worsen cough.
-Eat fruits that are rich in water content such as pears, watermelon, peaches and pineapples.
+- Avoid citrus fruits, as they may worsen the cough.
+Eat fruits rich in water, such as pears, watermelons, peaches, and pineapples.

 Special Advise